As stores battle shoplifting, are they driving away legitimate shoppers?

 “It is the solution of last resort for retailers but given the amount of merchandise that has now gotten locked up, you can see that is a direct reflection of the magnitude of the problem,” Budano said.

 While his products have been proven to be successful at preventing theft, they also come at a cost to retailers.
-Budano says locked cases lose between 15% and 20% in sales, meaning customers tend to avoid the inconvenience.
+Budano says locked cases lose between 15 percent and 20 percent in sales, meaning customers tend to avoid the inconvenience.

 “Sometimes if people are busy in the store, it will take twice as long just to wait for it and so if I don’t have the brand loyalty, I will just buy something else,” Charlotte shopper Kilian Quinn said.

-Indyme Solutions has found that 2% of shoppers in a store at any given time are offenders, while 98% are legitimate shoppers.
+Indyme Solutions has found that 2 percent of the shoppers in a store at any given time are offenders, while 98 percent are legitimate shoppers.

 “As an offender, the last thing you want to give up is your anonymity so we said,’ Tell us a little bit about who you are, and we will let you into this case without supervision.”